JuniperPhoton/FlipperControlUWP/README.md

 ## DisplayIndex property

 The only way to change the visual state of the control.
 Note that the value of zero points to the last framework element you added in `FlipperControl.Views`.

-Simply you can use this `DisplayIndex++` to loop the visual state and enjoy the flipping animation and no need to worry about the bound.
+Note: Be aware of the **IndexOutOfRangeException **.

 ## AllowTapToFlip property